catherhuang/gcs_cloud_function_uplado_bq/README.md

 in the cloud shell, enter the following command ```pip install google-cloud-functions google-cloud-storage google-cloud-bigquery pandas pyarrow```

-before creating the cloud function, first set up a storage bucket, make sure its in the same region as your cloud function, second, create a dataset where the updated csv will land
+before creating the cloud function:
+* set up a storage bucket, make sure its in the same region as your cloud function
+* create a dataset in BQ where the updated csv will land

 1. create new cloud function in google cloud console
    * environment: 2nd gen